poole/hyde/docs/7.3.0/install.md

 layout: page
 title: Install
 description: >
-  There are multiple ways of installing Hydejack.
+  There are multiple ways of installing Hydejack and this document lays them out for you.
-  The easiest way is via the Ruby gem, but you can also download the zip or fork the git repository.
+  The easiest way is with the Hydejack Starter Kit.
 ---

 There are multiple ways of installing Hydejack.
-The easiest and recommended way is [via the Ruby gem](#via-gem).
+The easiest and cleanest way is [via the Starter Kit](#via-starter-kit).
-If you've downloaded the zip, you'll want to install [via the zip file](#via-zip).
+Alternatively, you can use the [Ruby gem](#via-gem).
+If you don't mind a cluttered source directory, you can use [the zip file](#via-zip).
-If you know what you are doing, you can [fork the git repository](#via-git).
+Finally, If you know what you are doing, you can [fork the git repository](#via-git).

 Buyers of the PRO version should [follow these steps](#pro-version).